computational-cell-analytics/peft-sam/experiments/outdated_experiments/lora/README.md

 ## Comparing LoRA with Full Finetuning
 On all 5 datasets the SAM model is trained from default and from the micro-sam models using LoRA and full finetuning.
-Note that all datasets except GuNuclear are trained with early stopping while GoNuclear is trained for 50k iterations.
+Note that all datasets except GoNuclear are trained with early stopping while GoNuclear is trained for 50k iterations.

 ### Orgasegment